Equivalences

 See also

-- For the notions of inverses and coherently invertible maps, also known as
+- For the notion of coherently invertible maps, also known as half-adjoint

 foundation.coherently-invertible-maps